 I live in a tiny coastal village in the Eastern Cape Province.
 Before retiring we spent 30 of our married years in a Johannesburg suburb.

-But my real homeland where I grew up is the verdant grape-producing Hex River Valley in the Western Cape, not far from Stellenbosch.
+But my real homeland, where I grew up, is the verdant grape-producing Hex River Valley in the Western Cape, not far from Stellenbosch.
 (Check out a map, Petunia! :wink:) My son and his family live in Stellenbosch -- rather far away from where I live, but we have a cottage there and can visit for long times without invading their privacy -- a very good arrangement.

 The seaside village where our real home is, is quiet and boring, but also very unspoilt and really beautiful.
-I like my own company -- but it does get lonely, which is why I can be found on Food.com often -- my cyber social life!
+I like my own company -- but it does get very lonely now.
+Having Food.com as a second home helps.

-Our best friends live quite far away, so we need to be our own best company!
+My best friends also live quite far away, so I need to be my own best company!